Rock Climbing FAQ

 Is the company you are climbing with properly permitted and insured?

-• Permits are required on all properties to guide trips and give classes.
+Permits are required on all properties to guide trips and give classes.
 With permits come required insurance, a policy for rock climbing should be no less than 2 million dollars.
-Whichever company you choose, you should not hesitate to ask about there insurance policy and its limits.
+Whichever company you choose, you should not hesitate to ask about their insurance policy and its limits.

 Should I tip my guide?

-Yes, rock climbing guides work for tips and they are greatly appreciated.
-However, we don't want to pressure our clients, and the following should be regarded as a guideline in case you're looking for guidance on this issue.
-Ultimately, as in many service industries, tipping is left up to the individual, but as a general practice, 10% - 20% of the trip cost is common
+Yes – Rock climbing guides work for tips and they are greatly appreciated.
+As in many service industries, tipping is up to the individual.
+The amount that you tip should be based on your experience, but 10% - 20% of the trip cost is common practice.

 What is Bouldering?

 Bouldering is climbing close to the ground with out a rope, typically less that 15 feet from the ground.
 Routes reflect what is considered the 'crux' of a conventional route.
 A mat, and ideally, a spotter are used in case of fall.

 What's the difference between traditional and sport climbing?

 Traditional climbing is using features in the rock to place gear.
 Stoppers, cams and hexes can be placed in cracks or seams to protect against falls.
 Sport climbing is using fixed protection (bolts, pitons) for avoiding a ground-fall.